huhu/rust-search-extension/docs/content/_index.md

 ![GIF](/function-macros.gif)

+## Search nightly docs

+You can prefix **/** before the keyword to search nightly docs.
+However, before your first nightly docs searching, you need to open the nightly docs page, we'll sync the latest nightly docs search index.

 ## Search with type mode

 You can prefix a type to get the exclusive search result.
 Those type keywords including: